What is Ginny's Pressure Cooker?

 Follow directions for opening the pressure cooker and venting steam from the appliance.
 Learn how the safety features work and follow the correct procedures to the letter.
 Take specific precautions, such as using tongs rather than your bare hands to access safety features.

-Clean the pressure cooker thoroughly per the instructions, paying specific attention to pressure valve and vents that may be obstructed by built-up food or liquids.
+Clean the pressure cooker thoroughly per the instructions, paying specific attention to the pressure valves and vents that may be obstructed by built-up food or liquids.

 What To Do if You Suffered a Pressure Cooker Burn Injury